remiconnesson/rust-in-action-workthrough/notes.md

 `!` is the `Never` type, indicating that a function never returns.
 For example in case of `panic` or infinite `loop` without a `break` keyword.

+...

+In rust, methods are declared separately from the struct. `struct` blocks declare the data types, `impl` blocks declare the methods.

+...